 Turbo props are aircraft that are commonly chartered.
 They are generally designed to operate at lower altitudes and slower speeds than other commonly chartered jets.
 But they are still a very viable option.
 These small planes do have some very distinct advantages over other jet options when booking that flight.
 Let’s learn a little about them – and what sets them apart.

 Turbo prop airplanes have a propeller on the outside.
 Can you picture it?
-They still have the same turbine engine that powers them like other private jets, but they have a propeller outside while other jets have fan blades located in the engine housing.
+They still have the same turbine engine that powers them like other private jets, but they have a propeller outside while other private jet charters have fan blades located in the engine housing.

-These jets are often much more economical than other private jet options.
+These private jet charters are often much more economical than other private jet options.
 This is especially true when it comes to shorter flights.

 Turbo props are best used for short distances.
 Their average flight range usually can’t exceed 1,500 miles.